 - Midnapore – Midlake Blvd SE, next to Midsun Community Centre.

 - New Brighton – 130 Ave SE, east of 52 St SE.

 - CKE Skate Spot is about 5,000 of plaza style terrain located at the corner of Elbow Drive and 73 Ave SW.

 - Southwood – Sackville Drive SW, next to Southwood Community Hall.

 - Westside Rec Centre, located at 2000 69 St SW has a smaller modular skatepark that is open during the spring and summer months.
 The set up includes various street obstacles and a 40 foot wide mini ramp with a bank and two distinct sections.
 Read more at this link.

 - Woodcreek, a small modular skatepark built by area Community Associations separate from the Skateboard Strategy.

-The City of Calgary operated the Mobile Skatepark Program during the summer months, generally starting in late June.
+The City of Calgary operates the Mobile Skatepark Program during the summer months, generally starting in late June.
 There are a few parks that travel to all quadrants of the city.
 Check out this link for dates and locations.
-Unfortunately, the program was discontinued in 2019 due to budget cuts.

 Calgary Region Skateparks

 There are a number of free outdoor skateparks in towns close to Calgary.